Breathing and stretching exercises for healthy practice and living

 In this exercise you will focus on posture, alignment, balance, breathing, and release of tension.
-These are all crucially important for qigong practice – and for piano playing.
+These are all crucially important for qigong practice, and of course for piano playing.

-Good posture – at least as assessed by external observation – seems elusive for many pianists.
+Good posture (at least as assessed by external observation) seems elusive for many pianists.
 Qigong practice in general addresses posture through an internal awareness of alignment and balance.